AtaYalcin/covertovert/code/README.md

 If the payload size is greater than or equal to threshold, it's decoded as '1'.
 The receiver reconstructs the message by grouping 8 bits into a byte and converting it to a character.
 The transmission stops when a dot ('.') character is received.

-# Performance
-## Capacity
-The covert channel capacity is calculated and printed after the transmission is complete.
-The exact capacity will depend on the network conditions and the chosen parameters (min_size, max_size, threshold).
-In our tests, we achieved a transmission rate of approximately X bits per second.

 # Parameters

 The following parameters are used in the send function to optimize performance and stealth: